Call Center Turnover: Causes, Formulas, and Strategies to Reduce It

 Replacing a call center agent runs an average of $10,000, and that's just for retraining.
 Factor in lost productivity and potential customer churn, and the real price tag goes up fast.
 In the above example, the impact of a 10% turnover would cost your department $1.8 million every year.

-What’s the Average Turnover Rate for a Call Center?
+Average Turnover Rate for a Call Center

 On average, call centers experience a 30–45% annual turnover rate.